 - Soothe your pain.
 Use pain relievers such as acetaminophen and ibuprofen to relieve your body aches, fever, and headache.

 - Rest at home.
 Stay home to rest and recover.
-And rest means just that - don't try to do work from home or try to accomplish a household chore because you're off for the day.
+And rest means just that – don't try to do work from home or try to accomplish a household chore because you're off for the day.
 Your body needs to recover.
-You should stay home until your fever has been gone for at least 24 hours.
+Adults can spread the flu starting 1 day before symptoms develop and up to 5 to 7 days after getting sick.